ceedee666/systems-integration/lectures/enterprise-integration-patterns-details.md

 compounding the development and maintenance effort.

 ![Number of transformations required with 5 systems](./imgs/large-number-of-connections.drawio.png)

+A canonical data model addresses this challenge by acting as a common language for all systems.
+Instead of creating direct transformations between every pair of systems, each system only transforms its data into and out of the canonical format.
+This approach reduces the number of required transformations.
+While there is still a linear increase in transformations as systems are added, the complexity is far lower compared to a fully connected graph.

+#### Challenges in creating a canonical data model

+Despite its advantages, establishing a canonical data model is often a complex and resource-intensive process.
+Many organizations struggle to create an common data model.
+Most large companies have at least one failed attempt at creating one.
+Some of the common challenges for a canonical data model are:

+1. High initial investment

+   Developing a canonical data model requires significant time and effort.
+   Stakeholders must agree on common definitions for all data entities, which can involve extensive collaboration across departments and systems.

+2. Complexity of system landscape

+   Enterprises often have diverse legacy systems with complex data structures.
+   Adapting these systems to fit a canonical model can be costly and technically challenging.

+3. Evolving business requirements

+   Enterprises operate in dynamic environments where requirements can change rapidly.
+A canonical data model designed today may become outdated as new systems are introduced or business pprocesses evolve, requiring continuous updates.

+4. Diverse interpretations of data (bounded contexts)

+   One of the most significant challenges in creating a canonical data model is defining a common language that works across all systems and business processes.
+Data entities, such as "customer," "order," or "product," are often interpreted differently by various departments or systems.
+For example:

+   - In sales, a "customer" might include personal details like name, email, and purchase history.
+   - In logistics, a "customer" might focus on delivery information like addresses and contact numbers.
+   - In finance, a "customer" might represent an invoicing entity with tax identifiers and payment terms.

+   This issue becomes apparent when analysing the complex data models of large ERP systems.
+Attempting to enforce a single universal definition for such entities can lead to overly complex models that fail to meet the specific needs of any department.
+This issue is exacerbated in large organizations with varied processes and regional differences.

+#### Possible approaches for implementing a canonical data model

+Successfully implementing a canonical data model requires addressing its inherent challenges with practical and flexible strategies.
+Instead of attempting a comprehensive solution from the outset, organizations can adopt incremental and targeted approaches to mitigate complexity and improve the chances of success.
+Below are some possible approaches:

+1. Start small

+   One of the most effective ways to manage the complexity of a canonical data model is to start small and expand incrementally:

+   - Focus on high-priority entities: Begin with a limited scope by modeling only the most critical or frequently exchanged data entities (e.g., "customer," "order," or "invoice").
+   - Incremental development: Extend the model over time as new needs arise, rather than attempting to define all entities and relationships at once.
+   - Early wins: Demonstrating success in a smaller scope builds confidence and buy-in from stakeholders, creating momentum for further adoption.

+2. Just a data model for the exchanged data

+   Rather than modeling all data entities comprehensively across all systems, focus the CDM specifically on the data exchanged between systems.
+This simplifies implementation and avoids unnecessary complexity:

+   - Interface-focused design: Define the canonical format only for the data fields that need to be exchanged, leaving internal system representations untouched.
+   - Flexibility: By limiting the scope to exchanged data, organizations can adapt more easily to evolving requirements without overhauling internal systems.

+3. Leverage bounded contexts

+   To address the challenge of reconciling diverse interpretations of data entities, organizations can apply the concept of bounded contexts from Domain-Driven Design.
+This approach allows different systems or departments to define entities according to their specific needs while maintaining an overarching structure:

+   - Context-specific definitions: Each system or process defines its own representation of an entity (e.g., "customer" in sales vs. "customer" in logistics).
+   - Linking contexts: Use mappings or transformations to translate between representations in different contexts, ensuring consistency across the organization.
+   - Adaptability: Bounded contexts make it easier to accommodate differences in terminology, attributes, and requirements without forcing a universal definition.

 🏠 [Overview](../README.md) | [< Previous
 Chapter](./enterprise-integration-patterns.md) | [Next Chapter >